pjcuadra/galob/README.md

 (docs-virt)$ pip install -r <project-root-dir>/docs/requirements
 ```

+### PlantUML

+This documentation includes some UML diagrams.
+UML diagrams are rendered with PlantUML.
+For building a documentation with all diagrams download PlantUML jar file from this [link](http://plantuml.com/download) and install it at ```/opt/plantuml```.

 ### Web Documentation

 After activating the *Virtual Environment* and installing all requirements, build the documentation by running;